How to Wear Booties With Different Cuts of Jeans

 How to Wear Straight Leg Jeans With Booties

 The pair of booties in the first picture (a) have the shortest shaft.
 That is the SAME pair of boots that I used in the *ideal* version of skinny jeans.
-They were perfect for skinny jeans, but they aren’t great with these straight leg jeans—the pants are getting caught on the boot.
+They are perfect for skinny jeans, but they aren’t great with these straight leg jeans—the pants are getting caught on the boot.

 The third picture shows jeans with booties that have a taller and narrower shaft.
 They fit more easily under narrow pant legs and create a more streamlined look.
 Yes!

-Wider Leg Straight Jeans
+Wider Straight Leg Jeans

-Now let’s show some boots with straight leg jeans that have a wider leg.
+Now let’s show boots with straight leg jeans that have a wider leg.
 A wider leg is able to fall more easily over a variety of booties.
-They work with booties that have a narrower shaft, but they can also fit over booties with slightly wider or lower shafts.
-Overall, these afford you a little more flexibility with your shoe options, depending on how wide the leg is.
+They work with booties that have a narrower shaft, but they also fit over booties with slightly wider or lower shafts.
+Overall, these afford you more flexibility with your shoe options, depending on how wide the leg is.
 Here are some examples:

 How to Wear Booties With Different Cuts of Jeans - Wide Straight Leg

-The second example shows straight leg jeans paired with the same booties as in the ideal slim straight leg example.
+The second example shows straight leg jeans paired with the same booties as from the ideal slim straight leg example.
 The shaft of these boots is really narrow, so of course they work with jeans that have a wider leg opening.

 WHEW!
 Is anyone else tired? 🤪 Figuring out how to wear booties with different cuts of jeans can be work, but the work is easier when you know which puzzle pieces to look for.
 I hope this helped you hone in on some key characteristics to look for in booties and jeans so that styling them becomes a little simpler!